msamoeed/waterpump-backend/MEMORY_OPTIMIZATION_GUIDE.md

 ---

-**Remember**: The key to preventing memory issues is implementing proper pagination, using streaming for large datasets, and monitoring memory usage regularly.
+**Remember**: The key to preventing memory issues is implementing proper pagination, using streaming for large datasets, using InfluxDB 3.3 compatible syntax, and monitoring memory usage regularly.